mithi/react-philosophies/README.md

 ### 🙈 Example
 Create a `UserCard` component that displays two components: `Summary` and `SeeMore`.
 The `SeeMore` component includes presenting the `age` and `bio` of the `user`.
 There must be button to toggle between showing and hiding the `age` and `bio` of the `user`.

-The `Summary` component that displays the profile picture of the user and also his/her `title`, `firstName` and `lastName` (e.g. `Mr Vincenzo Cassano`) and a picture.
-Clicking this `displayName` should take you to the user's personal site.
+The `Summary` component that displays the profile picture of the user and also his `title`, `firstName` and `lastName` (e.g. `Mr Vincenzo Cassano`) and a picture.
+Clicking his name should take you to the user's personal site.
 The `Summary` component may also have other functionalities like randomly  changing the font, size of the image, and background color whenever this component is clicked (We can call this the "random styling" feature).

 The `UserCard` calls the hook `useUser` that returns an object with the type below.